FAQ About Running Start

-Who should contact the Running Start office?
+Who should contact the Enrollment Services office?

 The students!
 Communication is expected from the students, not their parents.
 Running Start students will be treated the same as all other college students.
 They are expected to be responsible for all communication from the colleges and their high school, and need to make sure they are on track to graduate from their high school.

 How safe is the Clark campus for underage students?

 Your personal safety is important to Clark College.
 The Security/Safety Department is staffed on the main campus 24 hours a day/365 days a year.
 Columbia Tech Center (CTC) has a security officer assigned Mon.-Thurs. from 6:30 am to 10:30 pm, Fridays 7 am to 4 pm, and Saturdays from 8 am to 5 pm.
 The staff work to ensure a safe environment in which members of the college community can pursue their educational goals.
 The Clery Act requires colleges to report crime incidents on campus and issue timely warnings of criminal activity to the campus community.
 Statistics about crimes on campus can be found by going to the Security Information website.

 The Security/Safety Department provides the following services for students:

 Motorist assistance for lockouts and jumpstarts